$H_2$ optimal model reduction of linear systems with multiple quadratic outputs: Abstract

 \section{Abstract}

-{ In this work, we consider the $\CH_2$ optimal model reduction of dynamical systems that are linear in the state equation and up to quadratic nonlinearity in the output equation.
-As our primary theoretical contributions, we derive gradients of the squared $\CH_2$ system error with respect to the reduced model quantities and, from the stationary points of these gradients, introduce Gramian-based first-order necessary conditions for the $\CH_2$ optimal approximation of a linear quadratic output (\LQO) system.
-The resulting $\CH_2$ optimality framework neatly generalizes the analogous Gramian-based optimality framework for purely linear systems.
-Computationally, we show how to enforce the necessary optimality conditions using Petrov-Galerkin projection; the corresponding projection matrices are obtained from a pair of Sylvester equations.
-Based on this result, we propose an iteratively corrected algorithm for the $\CH_2$ model reduction of \LQO systems, which we refer to as \LQO-\TSIA (linear quadratic output two-sided iteration algorithm).
+{ In this work, we consider the $\CH_2$-optimal model reduction of dynamical systems that are linear in the state equation with up to a quadratic nonlinearity in the output equation.
+As our primary theoretical contributions, we derive gradients of the squared $\CH_2$ system error with respect to the reduced model quantities and, from the stationary points of these gradients, introduce Gramian-based first-order necessary conditions for the $\CH_2$-optimal approximation of a linear quadratic output (\LQO{}) system.
+The resulting $\CH_2$-optimality framework generalizes the analogous Gramian-based optimality framework for purely linear systems.
+Computationally, we demonstrate how to enforce the necessary optimality conditions using the Petrov-Galerkin projection; the corresponding projection matrices are derived from a pair of Sylvester equations.
+Based on this result, we propose an iteratively corrected algorithm for the $\CH_2$-optimal model reduction of \LQO{} systems, which we refer to as the linear quadratic output two-sided iteration algorithm (\LQO{}-\TSIA{}).
 Numerical examples are included to illustrate the effectiveness of the proposed computational method against other existing approaches. }

 \novelty{ }